raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ---/hint---
 ---hint---
-You can test whether a number is negative by checking if it is larger than 0.
+You can test whether a number is negative by checking if it is less than 0.

 ---/hint---
 ---hint---
-Your file should look like this:
+Your code should look like this:

 ```python
 from astro_pi import ISS